pablete-im/tmc-sm-custom/README.md

 This Overlay sets up istio-system namespace labels for PSA in K8S > 1.26.
 This is required as stated in this doc: https://docs.vmware.com/en/VMware-vSphere/8.0//vsphere-with-tanzu-tkg/GUID-B57DA879-89FD-4C34-8ADB-B21CB3AE67F6.html

+The multicluster overlay also sets the topology.istio.io/network label for the istio-system namespace.
+This is specified in these docs:
+* Multi-Primary on different networks: https://istio.io/latest/docs/setup/install/multicluster/multi-primary_multi-network/
+* Primary-Remote on different networks: https://istio.io/latest/docs/setup/install/multicluster/primary-remote_multi-network/

 ISTIO packages need to be installed in a specific order:
 1. base
 2. istiod